Miguel Luís: Vitória Guimarães

 On 6 October 2020, Luís signed a three-year contract with Vitória S.C. on a free transfer, with the option for a two-year extension.
 He made 21 competitive appearances during his one-year spell (only five starts), going scoreless in the process.

 Raków Częstochowa

 Luís joined Raków Częstochowa of the Polish Ekstraklasa on 27 August 2021 on a four-year deal, with Vitória being entitled to 40% of any future transfer (half of that fee belonged to Sporting).
 He played just one official match during his tenure.

 Warta Poznań

 On 8 February 2022, Luís was loaned to Warta Poznań in the same country and league alongside teammates Jordan Courtney-Perkins and Daniel Szelągowski.
 He scored twice on his second game 12 days later, a 3–1 home win over Radomiak Radom.

 Luís agreed to a permanent two-year deal on 27 July 2022.
 When it expired, he left the club.

 Panetolikos

 On 15 August 2024, Luís joined Super League Greece side Panetolikos F.C. on a two-year contract.
+In December 2025, he suffered a serious knee injury in a game against Iraklis F.C. in the league phase of the domestic cup.